We’re currently crushing on Sydney of The Daybook.

 Sydney is a true Kork-Ease originator.
 She’s put in serious work in order to live the kind of life she’s pictured for herself, her husband, and her two children.
 That kind of driven spirit is exactly what inspires us this season.

 Sydney’s love for life is contagious; you only have to lightly browse through the pages of The Daybook to feel it for yourself.
-Her two young kids are beyond adorable; their smiles light up every picture they’re in.
-The endearing way in which she gushes about her kids is enough to give us baby fever.
+Her two young kids light up every picture with their smiles.
 Her casual, chic style in the face of busy days inspires us to try a little harder getting ready in the morning.
 Like us, she has fun with her clothes; she admits to nowadays favoring “mid or high-rise to full on mom jeans.”
 If anyone can work a pair of mom jeans, it’s Sydney.

 The vibe she emanates is one-of-a-kind.
 From her personal style to her interior decorating, Sydney’s aesthetic is simple, clean and beautiful.
 Natural light splashes her tall white walls decorated with an artistic arrangement of prints and a tapestry for good measure.
 Wall envy is real.